 Jocelyn Cooley

-Jocelyn Cooley, C-suite human resources (HR) and diversity, equity and inclusion (DEI) executive, brings over 20 years of experience in increasingly responsible HR and DEI positions.
+Jocelyn Cooley, C-suite human resources (HR) executive, brings over 20 years of experience in increasingly responsible HR positions.
 She has in-depth experience in DEI from multiple perspectives, including workforce, workplace and marketplace.

-Previously, she was senior vice president of talent management at BET Networks, also a Viacom Network, where she led the talent management function, including talent acquisition, diversity sourcing and hiring, leadership and employee development and succession planning.
+Previously, she was senior vice president of talent management at BET Networks, also a Viacom Network, where she led the talent management function, including talent acquisition, leadership and employee development and succession planning.
 She was also the senior strategic HR business partner in transforming BET’s approach to human capital management.

 Before Viacom, Ms. Cooley ran her own HR advisory and consulting practice focused on organizational design, leadership development and executive search in consumer goods and media and entertainment.